 Career Development for Scientists - Data

 Unfortunately, there is a lack of hard data on nontraditional careers - few places track people by what they used to be.
 Below are some of the best resources I've found for tracking and understanding the needs of this population.
 If you know of others that should be added, please let me know!
+I have many other career resources for scientists.

 How Many Chemists Are There?